PMP® Exam: A Guide to 2021 Changes

 Learn more about the PMBOK® Guide - Sixth Edition.

-When is the PMP® Exam Changing?
+When did the PMP® Exam Change?

 The key changes in the PMP® Exam reflect how both the role of project managers and project management itself are evolving.